dotnet/docs/docs/core/deploying/ready-to-run.md

 The compiler will attempt to pre-compile as many methods as it can.
 However various reasons it is not expected that using the ReadyToRun feature will result in preventing the JIT from executing.

 Such reasons may include, but are not limited to:

-- Use of generic types defined in seperate assemblies
+- Use of generic types defined in separate assemblies
 - Interop with native code
 - Use of hardware intrinsics which the compiler cannot prove are safe to use at publish time
 - Certain unusual IL patterns